hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Nice!

 [17:02:04](#Q0GMUnErlIA2lpDAjU32amHeJpCNBoAbdFlSOTyIvkE) <greggirwin (Gregg Irwin)>:
-@hiiamboris WOW! :+1: :+1: Ì†ΩÌ±è I admit the jittering in the demo gets to me, but the radial menu is very cool.
+@hiiamboris WOW! :+1: :+1: üëè I admit the jittering in the demo gets to me, but the radial menu is very cool.
 For themes, it makes sense to me to start with Solarized, and a generic light theme.
 I don't know if there's a standardized dark theme, or if @rgchris or @henrikmk know.
 And you can include your high color version for yourself.
 We need a good name for it though, unless it's also standard somewhere.

 [17:03:18](#dbjdQEKTJ8xJt2UfWoLwUSepm52kCce49BhcIPBDVVs) <GiuseppeChillemi (GiuseppeChillemi)>:
 @greggirwin  Which the page to post request?
 I would like to write the `pick` one